Culemborg: History

 Culemborg, formerly also spelled Kuilenburg or Kuylenburgh, received city rights in 1318.
 Despite its Dutch character, Culemborg was not legally part of the Netherlands until the 18th century, and was instead part of a fiefdom in the Holy Roman Empire.
 The fiefdom (later county) had gained the right of toll collection and the right of asylum: it was a so-called 'Vrijstad' (free city).
 In practice, this meant that people who had fled to Culemborg from other cities (for example due to bankruptcy) could evade their creditors in Culemborg.
 The creditors would not be allowed entry into the city.
 This did not mean that criminals could escape justice in Culemborg: the manor had its own justice system which could sentence criminals.
 In Amsterdam, the phrase 'Naar Culemborg gaan (Going to Culemborg) became synonymous with going bankrupt.

 In Joan Blaeu's map of 1649, Culemborg remains entirely enclosed by walls behind its city moat-like encircling canals.
 The moated castle stands outside the city walls.
 Houses present a united front along streets and the two canals that cut the city in three sections, but they all face gardens behind, and market gardens are plentiful within the city walls.

 In the beginning of the 18th century, Culemborg effectively lost its independence as it was incorporated into the Nijmegen Quarter, although it regained some sovereign rights.
 Later, it was given to stadholder Willem IV.
 To this day, the Dutch king Willem-Alexander remains count of Culemborg.
 In 1795, the city was occupied by French forces, who left the castle in such a despicable state it was demolished after the French had left.
 A few years later it was completely incorporated in the Bataafse Republiek, and losing its sovereign rights.

 In 1868, a railway bridge was built over the river Lek which was the longest bridge in Europe for a few years.
 Just upstream of it is a reaction ferry.

 In 1991, a fireworks explosion occurred in a factory, resulting in 2 deaths and over 20 injuries.

 In 1995, Culemborg was one of the cities which was temporarily evacuated because of the risk of flooding.

-Between 1994 and 2009 the city of Culemborg developed the innovative ecological neighbourhood EVA Lanxmeer.
+Between 1994 and 2009, Culemborg developed the ecological neighborhood EVA Lanxmeer.
 Close collaboration with inhabitants and experimental sustainable design has made the neighbourhood an international best practice.

 Transportation

-Culemborg is served by Culemborg railway station, which offers trains to Utrecht (city) 4x per hour and 2x per hour to 's-Hertogenbosch and Tiel each.
+Culemborg is served by Culemborg railway station, which offers train services to Utrecht 4x per hour and 2x per hour to 's-Hertogenbosch and Tiel each.
 The railway station also provides a bus hub, offering buses to the various neighbouring cities and villages (namely Buren, Beusichem and Nieuwegein).

 The near railway bridge has been built in the 1860s and at the time it had some important records.